Sharing is caring!

 If you’re participating in the Book Voyage reading challenge, this month we’ll be reading books set in Asia’s northern countries.
 And if you found this post searching for Northern Asia books, we hope you enjoy our curated list.

 You can read all about the Book Voyage challenge, find new book lists each month, and download your free printable map book tracker, with a color-coded map of each region here.

 Asia is the largest and most populated continent on Earth and is home to some of the world’s oldest known human societies, dating back 600,000 years.
 As Asian societies became more sophisticated, they achieved remarkable accomplishments in technology, governance, and the arts.
 Today, Asia is home to two of the largest economies in the world – China and Japan.
 It is also home to some of the most secretive governments, including North Korea and Turkmenistan.

 The Eurasian landmass is divided into two continents – Europe and Asia – but some countries, like Russia, straddle the border between the two.
-The Siberian region of eastern Russia is sometimes referred to as North Asia, but we are using a different definition of “Northern Asia” for purposes of our Book Voyage.
-Since we grouped all of Russia in with Eastern Europe last month, we have not included Siberian Russia on our Asian list this month.
+The Siberian region of eastern Russia is sometimes referred to as North Asia, but we are using a different definition of “Northern Asia” for purposes of the Book Voyage challenge.
+Since we grouped all of Russia in with Eastern Europe, along with a few Books Set in Siberia on our Arctic & Antarctic list, we have not included Siberian Russia on our Asian list this month.
 In short, don’t take a geography test based on our divisions, they are for reading challenge purposes only!